Updated on 2026-04-28 GMT+08:00

 Secret Event Notification

-After you subscribe to an associated event for a secret object, if the event is enabled and a basic event is triggered on the secret object, an event notification is sent to the notification topic specified by the event through Simple Message Notification (SMN).
+After you subscribe to an associated event for a secret object, if the event is enabled and a basic event is triggered on the secret object, an event notification is sent to the notification topic specified by the event through Simple Message Notification (SMN), or the cloud service is notified through the event subscription created in Event Grid.
 Basic event types include new secret version creation, secret version expiration, secret deletion, and secret rotation.
 After configuring event notification, you can use event-driven managed functions in FunctionGraph to automatically rotate secrets.

 Perform the following operations to manage secrets using CSMS: